-Studying German in Germany is an excellent idea as, among others, everyday communication with native speakers will significantly help you to acquire or strengthen your German skills.
-Did you know that you do not need a student visa to do a language course in Germany?
-In fact, there is a distinct type of visa just for this purpose, and it is called German Language Course Visa.
-If this is a type of German visa that you would like to learn more about, then you are in the right place!
-In this article, we cover the fundamental questions related to the language visa in Germany and try to guide you through the bureaucratic jungle that stands on your way to getting this visa!
+Studying German in Germany is an excellent idea because, among other things, you will learn or improve your German language skills by communicating with native speakers on a daily basis.
+Did you know that you do not need a student visa to study German in Germany?
+In fact, there is a special type of visa called a German language course visa.
+If this is the type of German visa you want to know more about, then you have come to the right place!
+In this article, we will cover the basic questions related to the language visa in Germany and try to guide you through the bureaucratic jungle that stands in the way of getting this visa!

 It is our goal to inform you honestly and accurately, therefore, we need to add a DISCLAIMER: